canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - order

 fields in our Stache template.
-These are the properties that are directly available off of the object passed in to the template, and are therefore, are a part of the template's root context.
+These are the properties that are directly available off of the object passed in to the template, and are therefore a part of the template’s root context.
 We can reference them simply by wrapping them in double curly braces, e.g., `{{customerNumber}}`.
 If, however, we want to reference a value off of the order property&mdash;such as "name", or "_id"&mdash;we need to use dot notation, e.g., `{{order.name}}`.
 If you have a lot of properties